gabit690/template-recap/README.md

 ## **Thanks**

-- To [Nintendo][nintendo] for creating the videogame Super mario bros 3.
+- To [Nintendo][nintendo] for creating the videogame Super mario bros.
+3.
 - To [Henri][henri] on Youtube for their version of [game ending][cover] song.

 ## **Author**